pachyderm/docs-content/latest/set-up/authorization/add-user-roles.md

 ---
 # metadata #
-title: Add Roles to User
+title: Add Roles to User via PachCTL
 description: Learn how to grant and modify permissions on given resources for a user.
 date:
 # taxonomy #
 tags: ["permissions", "management"]
 series:
 seriesPart:
-weight: 1
+weight: 02
 ---